Lot of youths want to apply and get registered in top football clubs and academies in Nigeria currently looking for players.

 Besides, attending the best academies in Nigeria will help you a lot in speeding up the rate at which you build a sturdy career.

-- Medical report certifying health from a licensed institution
+- Medical fitness certificate from a licensed hospital.

-If the application is accepted, the applicant can now pay the fees to train.
+- If your application is accepted, pay the training fees (if not free).

 Registration fees in most training academies are not constant (they can be increased and decreased anytime).